 Figure 3.16 shows the RGB Arrangement of a raw image while Figure 3.17 shows the Verilog HDL for the RAW to RGB conversion.
 Block 1 outputs X_Count and Y_Count to indicate image sizes.
 This module uses the X_Count and Y_Count data to indicate odd or even number by taking the first bit of the X and Y count.
 Firstly, X is 0 and Y is 0 as is indicated by the Red box.
 Secondly, X is 0 and Y is 1 as indicated by the Yellow box.
 Thirdly, X is 1 and Y is 0 indicated by the Blue box and Lastly, X is 1 and Y is 1 is indicated by a Purple box.
 All different priorities of the X and Y will be combined into an RGB pixel according to the algorithm indicated by the Raw to RGB HDL coding.

-Figure 3.16 Sample RGB Arrangment in a RAW image
+Figure 3.16 Sample RGB Arrangement in a RAW image